 The Double Dawgs program was created to give ambitious and motivated students a competitive advantage in today’s knowledge economy.
 By earning both a bachelor’s degree and a master’s degree in five years or less, students can save time and money while positioning themselves for success after graduation.

 12 credit hours will be counted for both the BS and MS for any student enrolled in the following Pathways:

 A student wishing to pursue the dual degree must first submit an application to be admitted to the program pathway.
 Students should apply for the program pathway in Athena (Student>Double Dawgs Pathways) AND complete the Pathway application below to be considered.
 To be eligible, students must have completed 60 - 90 credit hours and have completed the following courses with a grade of C or better

 |CSCI 2720||Data Structures|

 In addition, the student must have a cumulative GPA of 3.0 or higher at the time of application

 Acceptance to the pathway does not guarantee acceptance into the graduate program.
 For that, a separate application to the Graduate School is needed.
 It is recommended that students apply to the pathway in the spring semester of their third year and to the graduate program in their fourth year.

-Pathway applications are not considered complete until a student has submitted the Pathways application and applied to the program pathway in Athena.
+Pathway applications are not considered complete until a student has submitted the Pathway application and applied to the program pathway in Athena.

-- March 20: Deadline for application to program pathway and to graduate program for students wishing to start in the Fall Semester.
+- March 20: Deadline for application to the Pathway Program to begin in summer/fall.

-- October 20: Deadline for application to program pathway and to graduate program for students wishing to start in the Spring Semester.
+- October 20: Deadline for application to the Pathway Program to begin in spring.